-Carlyle Labold constructed a new building, and on May 5, 1925, the first brick was produced.5 An elevated span from the factory to the mines over Pike Street and the Norfolk & Western Railroad (N&W) was constructed on April 24, 1929.5
+Carlyle Labold constructed a new, modern factory which produced its first brick on May 5, 1925.5 An elevated span from the factory to the clay mines over Pike Street and the Norfolk & Western Railroad (N&W) was opened on April 24, 1929.5

-The clay was mixed the same as the brick, but molded a bit differently: the clay was shaped into tile instead of brick.
-The two plants were entirely separate and the burning process (to harden the clay) was entirely different.
-After the clay was shaped, it was transported to a 295 (est) feet long kiln, heated by gas, where it would bake for 100 hours.
+The clay for the tiles was mixed the same as the brick but molded differently.
+The clay was simply shaped into tile instead of brick.
+The brick and tile plants were separate and the burning process to harden the clay was different.
+After the clay was shaped for the tiles, it was transported to a 295-foot long kiln, heated by gas, where it would bake for 100 hours.

 On September 5, 1935, the plant was sold to the Mosaic Tile Company.5

-In 2006, McGinnis Incorporated purchased the 30.85-acre property.4 The Coal Grove Village Council requested bids for cleanup on the site in June, the bid going to Disposal Solutions of Middletown, Ohio for $330,000.
-Soon after, a $280,000 bid for contaminated soil removal was given to Environmental Demolition Incorporated of Covington, Kentucky.
-Remediation work began in July.4 Petroleum-contaminated soils were removed, along with asbestos tiles and pipes; some metal roofing was removed in preparation for scrapping.
+In 2006, McGinnis Incorporated purchased the 30.85-acre property.4 The Coal Grove Village Council requested bids for cleanup on the site in June, with the bid awarded to Disposal Solutions of Middletown for $330,000.
+Shortly after, a $280,000 bid for contaminated soil removal was given to Environmental Demolition Incorporated of Covington, Kentucky.
+Remediation work began in July.4 Petroleum-contaminated soils were removed, along with asbestos tiles and pipes.
+Some metal roofing was removed in preparation for scrapping.
 Demolition on the structures began in October and was completed by January 2007.